General syntax

 go run main.go console my:custom arg1 arg2

-All commands must implement the Command
+All commands must implement the Command interface:

 type Command interface {